NM-TAFE/dip-programming-prj-advanced-gui-architect/journals/journal_alex.md

 - [x] Committed to group repo

 ### Notes:
-Noticed that there is a bug with auditory feedback feature.
+Alicia, our team leader, brought to my attention a bug in the auditory feedback feature.
-Fixed the issue - When I upload a video using Youtube link, it does not lead to auditory_feedback.html.
+It functions well when uploading saved videos, but it failed to activate when inserting Youtube links.
+After addressing the issue, I made sure that both uploading saved videos and using Youtube links will now activate the auditory feedback feature as intended.

 # Week 18